First Deaths Confirmed As mass Casualty Quake Hits Myanmar, Thailand - UrduPoint

 First Deaths Confirmed As 'mass Casualty' Quake Hits Myanmar, Thailand

-Naypyidaw, (APP - UrduPoint / Pakistan Point News - 28th Mar, 2025) A massive earthquake Friday turned a major hospital in Myanmar's capital into a "mass casualty area", while at least three people were killed and dozens trapped in neighbouring Thailand when a skyscraper collapsed.
+Naypyidaw, (APP - UrduPoint / Pakistan Point News - 28th Mar, 2025) A powerful earthquake killed more than 20 people across Myanmar and Thailand on Friday, toppling buildings and bridges and trapping over 80 workers in an under-construction skyscraper in Bangkok.

-The shallow 7.7-magnitude tremor hit northwest of the city of Sagaing, central Myanmar, and was followed minutes later by a 6.4-magnitude aftershock, toppling buildings, rupturing roads and collapsing the well-known Ava bridge.
+The shallow 7.7-magnitude tremor hit northwest of the city of Sagaing in central Myanmar, and was followed minutes later by a 6.4-magnitude aftershock.

-The devastation prompted a rare request for international aid from Myanmar's isolated military junta, which has lost swathes of territory to armed groups, as it declared a state of emergency across the six worst-affected regions.
+The quake's devastation prompted a rare request for international aid from Myanmar's isolated military junta, which has lost swathes of territory to armed groups.
+A state of emergency was declared across the six worst-affected regions.

-Hundreds of casualties were taken to a hospital in the capital Naypyidaw, with the wounded being treated outside because of damage to the building.
+"About 20 people" were confirmed dead at a hospital in Naypyidaw, a doctor told AFP on condition of anonymity.

+Across the border in Thailand, three people were confirmed dead in the collapse of a skyscraper, with 81 more missing and believed trapped in the twisted metal and rubble of the under-construction building.

 A hospital official ushered journalists away, saying: "this is a mass casualty area."